1994 Vanavara Yakovlev Yak-40 crash

-The 1994 Vanavara air disaster occurred on 26 September 1994 when a Yakovlev Yak-40, operated by Russian regional airliner Cheremshanka Airlines, crashed onto the bank of a river near Vanavara, Russia.
+On 26 September 1994, a Yakovlev Yak-40, operated by Russian regional airliner Cheremshanka Airlines, crashed onto the bank of a river near Vanavara, Russia.
 All 24 passengers and 4 crew members died.
 The Russian investigation team concluded that pilot error was the cause of the crash.
 Poor weather conditions had required the flight to abort several landing attempts and the air crew failed to maintain awareness of the fuel quantity.
 This resulted in the aircraft crashing due to fuel exhaustion.
 Subsequently, the investigation team blamed the airport for "not reporting the weather condition" in a timely manner to the crew.

-Aircraft

-The aircraft involved was a Yakovlev Yak-40 which bore a Russian registration of RA-87468.
-The airliner was manufactured in Saratov Aviation Plant on 11 November 1974 with a serial number of 9441337.
-It was re-registered as CCCP-87468 and was handed over to the Ministry of Civil Aviation of the USSR.
-On November 16 the aircraft was sent to the Kazakh Civil Aviation Administration.
-Fourteen years later, on 16 November 1988, the 87468 was operated by the Krasnoyarsk Civil Aviation Administration.
-Cheremshanka Airlines later retrieved the Yak-40 in 1993.

-The total operating time of the aircraft was 22,203 flight hours and a flight cycle of 17,220 cycles.